-This DIY recipe for homemade deodorant is aluminum free, smells amazing, and seriously works better than any store bought deodorant I’ve ever tried!
+This easy DIY recipe for homemade deodorant is aluminum free, smells amazing, and seriously works better than any store bought deodorant I’ve ever tried!

 I don’t just make food in my kitchen, sometimes I like making non edible things, too.
 Actually, this deodorant is technically 100% edible, although I definitely wouldn’t recommend eating it.

 Do commercial deodorants and antiperspirants cause cancer?
 I don’t know, and even if I did know, I wouldn’t be in a position to tell you about it.
 But I can tell you that aluminum and parabens, both common ingredients in deodorants/antiperspirants, have been linked to cancer in one way or another.
 Aluminum and parabens have both been found to mimic estrogen in the body, which some scientists say promotes the growth of cancer cells.
 And since we slather deodorant all over the thin directly next to our breasts and lymph nodes, usually after shaving, that area is more susceptible to absorbing and storing these chemicals.

 …And that’s totally the pits!
 I’ll be here all night, folks.

 But cancer risks aside, I like using this stuff for a few other reasons.
 It’s cheap.
 It’s compact.
 It feels good on the skin.
 And it works.
 Like, it really works.
 It works better than regular deodorant, and to be honest, I probably wouldn’t be using it if it didn’t.
 Even Chaser – my sweaty, stinky, manly-man of a husband – uses it, and as a result is neither sweaty nor stinky.